HarleyGotardo/SquareMindTCM/Registration Testing/REG-0001_registration_testing_.md

 **Post-conditions:**

+ - A new account is created in the system with the provided email, username, and password.
- - The account is registered
+ - The user is logged in to the newly created account.